How to Get a GED: a Step-by-Step Process to Earn a GED

-The exam is made up of four subject tests on mathematical reasoning, language arts, science and social studies.
-Each of these test sections is broken down into additional content domains, and students will need the keyboarding and computer skills needed to respond to the variety of question formats included on the exam.
+The exam content and format was revised in 2014.
+The new exam must be taken on a computer and is made up of four subject tests on mathematical reasoning, language arts, science and social studies.
+Each of these test sections is broken down into additional content domains, and students will need keyboarding and computer skills to respond to the variety of question formats included on the exam.

 Step 1: Review State Requirements

 Test takers must be at least 16 years old before they can sit for the GED exam, though many states require examinees to be 18 years of age or older unless they undergo an approval process and receive an age waiver.
 Testing fees and retake policies could also vary from one state to the next.
 Individual requirements are available on the GED Testing Service's directory of state policies for 2014 and on state websites.